How to look for records of... Customs officers

 How can I view the records covered in this guide?

-This is a brief guide to help you with your research.
-The National Archives holds most surviving English and many surviving Irish records of Customs officers.
-There is no single index of people or places that can be used to find service records, so your search for information might require some patience.
+The National Archives holds most surviving records of English Customs officers, as well as many from Ireland.
+As there is no single index of people or places that can be used to find service records your search for information may require some patience.

 What do I need to know before I start?